Hijack (TV series): Production

 It was announced in April 2022 that Apple TV+ had greenlit the miniseries, which would see Idris Elba starring and serving as an executive producer.
 George Kay would write the script, and Jim Field Smith would direct.
 In May, Archie Panjabi joined the cast.
 Production began on 9 May 2022 in Aylesbury and wrapped up on 18 November 2022.
 The first series consists of seven episodes.
 In January 2024, it was renewed for a second series, and filming began in June.

+Release

+The first series premiered on Apple TV+ on 28 June 2023, and the second series on 14 January 2026.